Apologizing does not always mean that you are wrong and the other person is right; it just means that you value your relationship more than your ego.

 Requesting forgiveness requires a different apology where you actually ask the person to forgive you, and force them to reply to you.

 I am sorry about my attitude last night.
 I should not have done that.
-Will you please forgive me?
+Will you please forgive me?will fit the situation.

 If you did something wrong, and you are ready to take full responsibility for it, then you should state that in your apology.
 Something such as